vasilii-b/magento2-frontend-improvements/README.md

 In your terminal (project root) run `composer update`.

 In case you don't get a message that patch applied, run `rm -rf vendor/magento/framework` then `composer update`.

+### Compatibility

+This solution works Magento 2.3.0 and above.
+Shouldn't work starting 2.5.0 because of this [PR](https://github.com/magento/magento2/pull/31593).